 Coupling other colours with emotions is still very much with us too.
 If we are down we may talk about feeling blue – and countless songs use that idea, including titles like ‘It’s been a blue day,’ ‘I’ve got the blues,’ ‘Rhapsody in blue,’ and so on.
 We may call a coward yellow, and the USA military awards injured servicemen the Purple Heart, in recognition of their courage, purple being associated with courage.
 One of the most common colour matchings is red and anger.

 In Othello, the line, ‘beware the green-eyed monster’ is very important in the text.
-It’s ironic, because it’s made under false pretences.
+It’s ironic, because it’s made under false pretenses.
 We, the audience, know what Iago is doing but Othello does not, so it heightens the dramatic irony that’s at work in the play.
 It’s uncomfortable for the audience as it puts them in the position of being conspirators in Iago’s manipulation.
 We also watch with dismay as the other characters become confused and paralysed by the multiple lies ‘honest’ Iago tells them, while we know the true situation.

 ‘Green-eyed monster’ is yet another of the countless phrases coined by Shakespeare that make our language richer.